novateams/nova.core/nova/core/roles/template_os_configuration/README.md

 Refer to the [defaults/main.yml](https://github.com/novateams/nova.core/blob/main/nova/core/roles/template_os_configuration/defaults/main.yml) file for a list and description of the variables used in this role.

-Currently some of the when conditions expect you to have specificly named group vars defined for certain settings to applied.
+Currently some of the when conditions expect you to have specifically named group vars defined for certain settings to applied.

 Examples: